The thought that popped into my mind was unexpected.

 Some activities can be all about “I.” Some things must be about “we.”
 Nurturing leaders know when to flex between the team and the individual.

-They understand that innovation is good; and so is honoring stability.
-Nurturing, thoughtful leaders find the sweet spot in allowing just the right level of disruption that keeps things current, fresh, and relevant without creating chaos.
+Nurturing leaders understand that innovation is good; so is honoring stability.
+Thoughtful leaders find the sweet spot in allowing just the right level of disruption that keeps things current, fresh, and relevant without creating chaos.

 Do those being served grow as persons; do they, while being served, become healthier, wiser, freer, more autonomous? ~Robert Greenleaf

-Leadership is about managing opposites, things like delivering results and helping people connect.
-Connecting is about supporting.
-Supporting is about being brave enough as a leader to flex your nurturing muscle so others can flex theirs and learn to make a difference.
+Supporting means being brave enough to flex your nurturing muscle so others can flex theirs and make a difference, too.

 Image source before quote added: Pixabay